-Our School will monitor online activity within the school to ensure that inappropriate sites are not accessed by students or staff.
+Our school will monitor in-school online activity to ensure that inappropriate sites are not accessed by students or staff.
 This is best done by the use of specialist online monitoring software.

 When any member of staff has concerns that a student may be at risk of radicalisation or involvement in terrorism, they should speak with the SPOC and to the DSL if this is not the same person.